High potential dropped object during lifting operations

 • Published on 3 December 2018

-• Generated on 26 December 2024
+• Generated on 27 February 2026

 • IMCA SF 26/18

-• 2 minute read
+• 3 minute read

-A crewman was hit by a steel plate bouncing off the deck after it fell 14m from a load after a magnet failed.
+A crewman was hit by a steel plate bouncing off the deck after it fell 14 m from a load after a magnet failed.

 What happened?

 The incident occurred when shaped steel plates for reinforcing were being lifted from the main deck to the ROV hangar through a hatch.
 The lifting equipment was a 25T crane, two connected soft slings and a heavy-duty magnet.
-As a lift was swung into position over the hatch opening, one steel plate (sized roughly 1.5m x 1m and weighing approx. 450 kg) came loose from the magnet and fell approximately 14 meters down into the ROV hangar.
+As a lift was swung into position over the hatch opening, one steel plate (sized roughly 1.5m x 1m and weighing approx. 450 kg) came loose from the magnet and fell approximately 14 metres down into the ROV hangar.

 Steel plate on deck